RoxasKH/Matrix-3D/README.md

 ### slice(int z1, int z2, int y1, int y2, int x1, int x2)
 This function takes as input a set of coordinates formed by 6 integers, which in order correspond to:
-- `z1`: coordinate of the plane from which to start cutting
+- `z1`: coordinate of the floor from which to start cutting
-- `z2`: coordinate of the plane from which to start cutting
+- `z2`: coordinate of the floor from which to start cutting
 - `y1`: coordinate of the line from which to start cutting
 - `y2`: coordinate of the line from which to start cutting
 - `x1`: coordinate of the column from which to start cutting
 - `x2`: coordinate of the column from which to start cutting

-Logically, the function must return an array that is the part of the array it is applied to that is between the passed coordinates, including the end coordinates.
+Logically, the function must return a matrix that is the part of the matrix it is applied to that is between the passed coordinates, including the end coordinates.
 It then creates a matrix with dimensions equal to `(z2-z1+1, y2-y1+1, x2-x1+1)`, which it fills with the corresponding data taken from the starting matrix, and returns it to the caller.
-The assignment can fail, but on failure and throwing an exception the array is not returned and the object it was called on is not changed, so there is no need to return it to a consistent state.
+The assignment can fail, but on failure and throwing an exception the matrix is not returned and the object it was called on is not changed, so there is no need to return it to a consistent state.
 The function is const in that it does not change the state of the object on which it is called.
 It is assumed that no coordinates negative or greater than the maximum ones of the matrix on which it is applied are passed.
 It is also assumed that no start coordinates greater than the end coordinates are passed for correct use of the class.
 Therefore, there are assertions in this regard.